waqas-syed/rentestate-backend/ReadMe.txt

 		- UPDATE
 		- DELETE
 		- REFERENCES
+	- Create a new database named rentstuff
+	- Import the database from a .sql dump and import the data using MySql WorkBench:
+		- Server > Data Import > Select the File > Choose from dumping the structure and data, or only data or only structure.

 - Google Cloud Storage - For uploading Photos
 	- We have created Service account credentials on Google Cloud Console and downloaded a json file.
 Get this file from the project lead and place it somewhere on your computer.
-	- Create a new environment variable called GOOGLE_APPLICATION_CREDENTIALS and point it's vaue to the json file.
+	- Create a new environment variable called GOOGLE_APPLICATION_CREDENTIALS and point it's value to the json file.

 - Facebook Login:
 	- For OWIN pipeline in ASP.NET, the redirect url that we provide to Facebook is https://ourdomain.com/signin-facebook.
 So in our case it is https://api.zarqoon.com/signin-facebook.